precice/openfast-adapter/cases/fixed-turbine/README.md

 ## Available solvers

 - *openfast*: A first coupled code `coupled-openfast`, which calls both the preCICE and OpenFAST API.
 The input file `cDriver.i` specifies the OpenFAST `.fst` file and some simulation metadata.
-- *fluid*: An example fluid solver which creates a dummy mesh, writes velocity data on it and reads force data from OpenFAST
+- *fluid*: A dummy participant `fluid-solver` which creates a mesh, writes velocity data on it and reads force data from OpenFAST

 ## Compiling the code